 The Transcontinental Railroad and 4,280 Buffalo

-He grew his hair and his moustache very, very long and adopted fringed buckskin jackets.
+He grew his hair and his mustache very, very long, and adopted fringed buckskin jackets.
 Already in his early 20s, he started cultivating the image of himself as someone extraordinary.
 He claimed to have grown his long hair in defiance of the Indians’ scalping tradition.
-George Armstrong Custer (General Custer) did the same thing.
-The hair became one of his distinguishing trademarks.
+George Armstrong Custer (General Custer) did the same.
+His hair became one of his distinguishing trademarks.

 Buffalo Bill’s Big Break